mathielo/dst-dedicated-server/README.md

     echo 'InsertYourTokenHere' > ~/dst-dedicated-server/DSTClusterConfig/cluster_token.txt

 :closed_lock_with_key: The account that generates the token automatically gains admin access in-game, meaning you can rollback, regenerate the world or use console commands while playing.

 :rainbow: Done!
 You are ready to start your server and play!

 # Managing the Server

 Now you should have everything you **need** to start your dedicated server.
-Don't forget to [customize](#customizing-the-server--world) / [install mods](#managing-mods) to your liking! ☺️
+Don't forget to [customize](#customizing-the-server--world) / [install mods](#managing-mods) to your liking! :blush:

-## Start the Server

-From your installation folder, run `docker-compose` in [detached mode](https://docs.docker.com/compose/reference/up/) to start the server

-    cd ~/dst-dedicated-server
-    docker-compose up -d

-> :point_up: You can follow logs when running in detached mode: `docker logs -f dst_master` (or `dst_caves` for the caves shard).

-## Executing console commands

-It's possible to execute [game console commands](http://dontstarve.wikia.com/wiki/Console/Don%27t_Starve_Together_Commands) from the terminal by attaching to the Master shard:

-    docker attach dst_master

-> ⚠️  Caution!
-Every input will be forwarded to the container when attached.
-That means if you hit `CTRL-c` the container will receive `SIGINT` and will gracefully stop.

-> ☝️ It's only possible to attach to the Master shard (`dst_master` container) as it's the one who manages the slave (Caves shard, `dst_caves`). i.e. Running `c_shutdown()` on the Master shard will shutdown **all** shards, while running it on Caves would shutdown the Caves shard only.

-Once attached, you may run any commands to manage the game such as `c_save()`, `c_spanw()`, `c_regenerateworld()`, etc.

-❗️ To **detach** from the container, press the `CTRL-p CTRL-q` sequence.
-Hitting `CTRL-c` will **stop** the running container.
-Check [attach docs](https://docs.docker.com/engine/reference/commandline/attach/#extended-description) for more info.

-## Stopping the Server

-From the installation folder, run:

-    docker-compose down

-Alternatively, you may attach to the container and execute `c_shutdown()`.

-## Updating the game version

-The developers are constantly updating the game, which is really good.
-However if your game client version mismatch the server's, you won't be able to see your server listed in _Browse servers_.

-To updated the game client, **simply stop and start** the server again.
-On every startup the containers updates the game version automatically.
+See the full docs on [how to manage your server](./ManagingTheServer.md).

 # Customizing the Server / World

 The files listed below are the ones you'll likely be tweaking to customize your server and world to your likes.

 > :point_up: Changing any files **other than the ones listed below** is only advised if you know what you're doing.